JTatum95/JTatum95.github.io/README.md

-Hello!
 Welcome to my GitHub page.
 I am a flexible developer who enjoys challenges, creativity, and learning new things.
-I have done most of my development work in C, Java, and Python.
-However, I have also used JavaScript, HTML, CSS, and PHP.
+I have done most of my software development work in C, Java, and Python.
+I also enjoy web development work in PHP, JavaScript, Ruby on Rails, and HTML/CSS.

 I have placed a few development projects here to show some of the work that I have done.
 This page will continue to be updated as I get the current projects I am working on in a more complete state.